StephanRaab/DartPractice/README.md

 *Max score: 54*

-## Post-It Game
+## X01

-Attach post-it note to board.

-Throw 10 rounds at the note.

-*Max score: 30*
+Just like every other game of 301, 501, etc
+Wanted the capability to increase it into the thousands.

 ## A1 Drill